John Jeshua Kettler: Biography

 At age 42, he was promoted to being a junior merchant.
 In 1706, Ketelaar completed a mission of purchasing coffee from Arabia successfully.
-He had a encounter with a French pirate from which he was able to escape while he was returning to Batavia.
+He had an encounter with a French pirate from which he was able to escape while he was returning to Batavia.
 He was promoted to merchant as a reward.
 He gradually became an influential figure in Suum Cuique, a literary society where members would sometimes write odes to one another.

 He was accredited to Bahadur Shah (1708-1712) and Jahandar Shah (1712) as Dutch envoy.
 In 1711 he became the Dutch East India Company's Director of Trade at Surat.
 He was then appointed as an envoy to Persia, and left Batavia in July 1716.
 He died of fever at Gambroon on the Persian Gulf on his return from Isfahan, after having been two days under arrest, because he would not order a Dutch ship to act under the Persian Governor's orders against some Arab invaders.

 He started recording Hindustani Grammar in his "Lingua hindostanica" which is presumed to be completed in 1715 and he was the first one to do so.
 He had probably penned the grammar during his stay in Agra or Lucknow between 1696 and 1697.
 This Dutch manuscript was copied by Isaac Van Der Hoeve in 1698.
 It was partially translated into Latin by David Mill.
 His work was published by David Mills in 1743.
 The Latin version of this book was published in 1743 in Leiden, Holland.
 The complete work was never published and until 1935, it was considered to have been lost.
 Experts found out rather than being Hindi grammar, it was dominantly Urdu grammar.
 His notes have been preserved in three manuscripts.
 Utrecht University Library house the most complete manuscripts.
 A copy is available in the National Library of India.